masato1122/auto-kappa/README.md

 ---

-\* Note: The force constant file format in Alamode 1.4 is incompatible with that of version 1.5.
+\* Note: The force constant file format in ALAMODE 1.4 is incompatible with that of version 1.5.
 Therfore, version 1.5 is recommended.

 Installation